MAKING THE MOST OF YOUR PORTRAIT SESSION

 Spoiler alert – it’s not!
 It is in fact ALL about how you feel.

-If you’re relaxed and enjoying yourself, you’re photos will be a reflection of that.
-I know, it’s easier said than done and nothing brings out our insecurities more than having a camera up on our faces.
+If you’re relaxed and enjoying yourself, your photos will be a reflection of that.
+I know, it’s easier said than done and nothing brings out our insecurities more than having a camera up in our faces.
 Here are a few tips to help you move through the nerves and create some beautiful photos of the two of you.

 TIP 1